balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

             assert not self.ClientDevice.internal_page.check_internal_page_viewable(), \
                 "can access internal data after user was logged out"

 That was it.
-This is the complete scenario code to implement a general login form for an backend area.
+This is the complete scenario code for testing a general authentication process.
 But for now we don't have a real implementation for all the feature methods.
 So let us go to define them too.